eclipse-tractusx/digital-product-pass/dpp-tutorial/irs-drill-down.md

 Example to find the placeholders:

-1 - Go to the file [example-dt-irs](./resources/digital-twins/example-dt-irs.json)
+1 - Get access to the file [example-dt-irs](./resources/digital-twins/example-dt-irs.json)

-2 - Search the placeholders from the below table with CTRL + F:
+2 - Get the placeholders from the below table and search with CTRL + F in [example-dt-irs](./resources/digital-twins/example-dt-irs.json):

 3 - Substitute the following placeholders with their values.
 The values you will get them from the existing digital twin object that was retrieved.